Who We Are

-Chevonne is someone who will drag herself to the hospital wearing lipstick, even though she was a sporty tomboy with hideous 4cm hair as a kid.
-In her previous life, she marketed F&B concepts across mass and luxury brands in Asia but decided to make her writing hobby a career.
+Chevonne is someone who will drag herself to the hospital wearing lipstick, even though she grew up as a tomboy with 4cm hair.
+In her previous life, she marketed F&B concepts across mass and luxury brands in Asia.
 To amuse herself, she notices irrelevant details in movie scenes and little quirks about people.

 Cheryl always wears black, mostly because she always stains her shirt with food.
 As a Sociology graduate, she finds her degree most useful when used as wall decor.
-Nonetheless, it has helped her realise her love for writing.
 When she’s not churning out articles, you can find her eating bread, drinking coffee, and people-watching.

-Leah is ZULA’s self-proclaimed rabak queen who can take 30 #OOTD shots in eight seconds.
-As an ex-stylist at Topshop, most people are surprised to hear she’s from NUS Business and not from the Arts.
+As an ex-stylist at Topshop, most people are surprised to hear that Leah graduated from NUS Business, and not from the Arts.
 Her favourite acronym is ‘LMAO’ and her most #buaypaiseh moment was chasing her Korean idols and falling into the arms of her favourite oppa at the airport (true story).